spettersson/splunk4patientprivacy/README.md

 A collection of detections designed to work together to surface staff members and patients with elevated risk — potentially indicating a privacy or security incident.
 Detections are organized into two categories:

 - **Event-based detections** –  Correlate events and logs to identify intermediate findings that reflect notable behavior.
 These findings represent activity that may not be an incident on its own.
-- **Finding-based detections** – Group intermediate findings and assess risk to generate findings.
-A finding is a higher-confidence alert that may indicate an actual incident.
+- **Finding-based detections** – Group intermediate findings and assess risk to generate finding groups.
+A finding group is a higher-confidence alert that may indicate an actual incident.

 ### 📊 Dashboards
 Prebuilt Splunk dashboards that complement the out-of-box dashboards provided by Splunk Enterprise Security.